ibrahemrass/about-me-game/README.md

 # Lab: 04 - Pair Programming: More extensions to About Me

 Areen Jaradat (Driver)

 Ibrahem Aburass(Navigator)

-yhe code was worked on together
+the code was worked on together